axelvaldez/radical-companies/_posts/business-friendly/2022-09-10-escape-velocity-radical-style.markdown

      <p style="text-align: right">co-ownership</p>
     </th>
     <td>
-     <p>People who embody a company are co-owners of it and can earn a <em>dynamic</em> piece of the value they have created together.</p>
+     <p>People who embody a company are co-owners of it and can earn a <em>dynamic</em> piece of the value tthough recognized contributios to what they have created together.</p>
-     <p>Note that co-ownership, as we define it, doesn&rsquo;t depend on a <em>static</em> number of <em>shares</em>, whose financial value comes from trading them and not from the value that people may or may not create.</p>
+     <p>Note that co-ownership, as we define it, doesn&rsquo;t depend on a <em>static</em> number of <em>shares</em>, whose financial value comes from trading them but from people&rsquo; contributions.</p>
     </td>
    </tr>
    <tr>